 - Does not rebuild the app.

-This is why rollback is trivial: the runtime instances are already running the old version; only the route mapping changes.
+This is why rollback is fast: only the deployment’s active version/route changes.

 DNS verification edge cases